modrinth/docs/docs/tutorials/markdown.md

 :::tip

-You can add a coding language (i.e. `java`) after the first three backticks to add code highlighting to the text inside the code block.
+You can add a language (e.g. `java`) after the first three backticks to add code highlighting to the code block.

 :::